ibm-cloud-docs/vmware/select-storage-option-use-vmware.md

 The [OSNexus Solution Design Guide ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://wiki.osnexus.com/index.php?title=Solution_Design_Guide){: new_window} can be used to help connect VMware with QuantaStor.

 * Recommended workloads: Tiers 2 and 3
 * Performance: Variable based on the number of drives, RAID, and disk use (iSCSI or NFS)
 * Scalability: v3 single frame supports 128TB; no scale up or scale out.
 * Protocols: iSCSI, NFS, and SMB
 * Cost: High for both CAPEX and OPEX
 * HA: Not available
 * Replication: Built-in replication features; no SRA available.
 Can use vSphere Replication Appliance as well
 * Reliability: Single point of failure for the enclosure and RAID controller.

 <a name="NetApp"></a>
 ## NetApp Data OnTap Edge

 You must purchase a NetApp device from NetApp or IBM.
-You need to instal in on a {{site.data.keyword.baremetal_short}} in your {{site.data.keyword.BluSoftlayer}} data center.
+You need to install it on a {{site.data.keyword.baremetal_short}} in your {{site.data.keyword.BluSoftlayer}} data center.

 For more information about connecting VMware with NetApp, see the following links:
 * [NetApp ONTAP Select ![External link icon](../../icons/launch-glyph.svg "External link icon")](http://www.netapp.com/us/products/platform-os/data-ontap-edge/index.aspx){: new_window}